 The mission of the program is to give young people an opportunity to fly in a general aviation aircraft and to be inspired to consider aviation as a career or recreational pursuit.
 Flights are provided to interested young people between the ages 8-17.

 The Young Eagles program has created tangible results.
-Last fall (2010), EAA in cooperation with the FAA, initiated a research project to determine measurable results from the Young Eagles program.
+In 2010 EAA in cooperation with the FAA, initiated a research project to determine measurable results from the Young Eagles program.
 That project uncovered some fascinating facts.

 Each YE must have the Registration Form signed by a parent or legal guardian, (no grandparents), before the flight.
 It is important that the Registration Form itself be printed on one sheet of paper, front to back.
 At registration each YE is given a Boarding Pass with a number.
 After a brief Pre-flight briefing the Boarding Pass is signed by the briefer.
 They are then assigned to a plane/pilot according to the Boarding Pass number.